cactus/cobra/README.md

 A flag can also be assigned locally which will only apply to that specific command.

 	HugoCmd.Flags().StringVarP(&Source, "source", "s", "", "Source directory to read from")

-### Remove a command from its parent

-Removing a command is not a common action in simple programs but it allows 3rd parties to customize an existing command tree.

-In this example, we remove the existing `VersionCmd` command of an existing root command, and we replace it by our own version.

-	mainlib.RootCmd.RemoveCommand(mainlib.VersionCmd)
-	mainlib.RootCmd.AddCommand(versionCmd)

 ### Once all commands and flags are defined, Execute the commands